Progress

 ankle much nearer to your

-abdomen than your other ankle when you're seated cross-legged your shin that's much nearer to your
+abdomen than your other ankle when you're seated cross-legged your shin that's much nearer to

-abdomen
+your abdomen

-will fold inward uncontrollably and
+might fold inward uncontrollably and

-You’ll become able to place your ankle slightly
+You’ll become able to place your ankle

-position.
+cross-legged position.
 The ends

-opposite leg or too near to your abdomen -
+on your opposite leg or too near to your abdomen -

-the muscles inside the fold of your crossed legs for a few seconds to pull your
+Tighten the muscles inside the fold of both of your legs for a few

-knees closer together slightly so that your ankle moves slightly higher on the
+seconds to pull your knees closer together far enough so that your ankle moves

 Then tighten the muscles